 NVIDIA Through a Crypto Miner's Eyes

-Disclaimer up front: this is personal observation, not investment advice.
+Up front: this is personal observation, not investment advice.

 The Setup: My Mining Rigs